Home > Fire Safety > “The Key Factors to Consider While Designing a Façade are Safety, Longevity & Maintenance”

 What is your advice to young, aspiring architects?

 Keep your eyes open and work hard.
-This is what I will advise to young aspiring architects.
+This is what I will advise young aspiring architects.
 Their future is bright, but for that, they have to learn a lot with hard work.

-While discussing the design brief of the project, the owner who happens to be very well informed and highly demanding as a client, proposed me to design the project as if I am giving a tribute to my favourite master architect.
+While discussing the design brief of the project, the owner who happens to be very well informed and highly demanding as a client, proposed I design the project as if I am giving a tribute to my favorite master architect.
 I liked the idea and immediately quoted the name of Louis Kahn.
 I always admired his excellent application of geometry, the extraordinary play of solids and voids along with earthy materials.
 This project gave me an opportunity to apply all these in totality.

 The building edifice clearly reflects my attempt in this direction.
-We used exposed terracotta bricks cladding on the 20-storey high building surface which was a challenge.
+We used exposed terracotta brick cladding on the 20-story high building surface which was a challenge.
 We used exposed concrete and woody textures which blended very well with terracotta bricks.
 The same vocabulary was used in the interior of the vast triple-height lobby.
 The landscaping of the front open space is designed to complement the “simple straight geometrical lines of building façade.
 Following our design philosophy of “sustainable development, we applied our knowledge and experience to save the energy and natural resources in this project too and obtained “Gold’ certification from the IGSC.
 The project, after completion, won many awards.

 The project design concept is greatly derived from site constraints.
-The site is located on the dead-end of the project, hence there was no breathing space as the foreground.
-The compulsion of consuming high ground coverage to accommodate a large footprint for multilevel car parking posed a further challenge.
+The site is located on the dead-end of the project, hence there was no breathing space in the foreground.
+The compulsion of consuming high-ground coverage to accommodate a large footprint for multilevel car parking posed a further challenge.
 The whole building concept and its form were derived to resolve these issues.
 To address this in the best possible manner, a large open space of triple height was generated with staggering floors above: Free-flowing soft curves articulated in such a manner, that the space looks large, and the Impact of building mass softens.

 The experience of users on arrival was very crucial considering the nature of the site, hence a lot of weightage was given to the building mass which appears to be close at the time of approach, starting from the ground floor to the fifth floor which largely contributes in the total experience.
 Every alternate floor till the fifth floor has been rhythmically receded and curved to maximize the volume of the void and at the same time accommodate car parking space.
-Louvers fashioned out of vertical wood – battens nestled into the steel frames, were fixed on the curved surface of the porch.
+Louvers fashioned out of vertical wood – battens nestled into the steel frames were fixed on the curved surface of the porch.
 A dynamic wave pattern was adopted in the louver’s design to generate further interest.

-QUICK FACTS: Project: Infinity Lagoon Location: Kolkata Client: Infinity Group Materials used for façade & fenestration: Hollow ceramic tiles and double glazed curtain wall Commencement Date: 2010 Completion Date: 2014
+QUICK FACTS: Project: Infinity Lagoon Location: Kolkata Client: Infinity Group Materials used for façade & fenestration: Hollow ceramic tiles and double-glazed curtain wall Commencement Date: 2010 Completion Date: 2014

 Jain House Kolkata